Board of Nursing

 (2) The board may request that an applicant provide evidence of the applicant's state of residence.

-Section 7.
+7.]
 Incorporation by Reference.
-(1) The following material is incorporated by reference:
+(1) The following material is

 (a) "Certified List of Kentucky Program of Nursing Graduates", 6/10, Kentucky Board of Nursing; and

-of State] Program of Nursing Graduates", 6/10, Kentucky Board
+(b) "Certified List of Out-of-State Program of Nursing Graduates", 6/10, Kentucky Board of Nursing.

 (2) This material may be inspected, copied, or obtained, subject to applicable copyright law, at the Kentucky Board of Nursing, 312 Whittington Parkway, Suite 300, Louisville, Kentucky 40222, Monday through Friday, 8 a.m. to 4:30 p.m.